MicrosoftDocs/azure-devops-docs/docs/work/scale/multiple-teams.md

 ---
-title: Add a team, add team members | Team Services & TFS
+title: Add a team, add team members | VSTS & TFS
 description: Add another team or a hierarchy of teams to scale your Agile tools-product and sprint backlogs, Kanban and task boards
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm